florianjosefreheis/florianjosefreheis.github.io/_posts/2020-05-02-the-advantage-of-in-house support.markdown

 ---

-## The advantage of in-house support
+## The Advantage of In-house Support

 Let's face reality.
 Support is often seen as a cost center, and an unpleasant service a business has to provide.
 Not many thoughts go into the chosen medium via the service is provided.
 However, support is critical to the day to day running of a business and for ensuring customer satisfaction.
 In general, we can distinguish between two primary support types: